FerencziSamu/archive_bash_script/README.md

 2. Run restore.sh
   a, Open a terminal and navigate to the folder
-  b, "hmod +x restore.sh"
+  b, "chmod +x restore.sh"
   c, run the script by ".restore.sh"
-  d, restart your compute
+  d, restart your computer
   e, check route: "/backup/" for logs